 An assumed Offering price of \$6.00 per unit, which is the midpoint of the price range for the units set forth on the cover page of this prospectus.
-The actual Offering price per unit may be at, above or below such assumed Offering price and will be determined at pricing based on, among other factors, the closing bid price of the common stock on the trading day immediately prior to filing the pre-effective amendment with the final stock split ratio.
+The actual Offering price per unit may be at, above or below such assumed Offering price and will be determined at pricing based on, among other factors, the closing bid price of the common stock on the effective date of this registration statement.
 See "Underwriting - Determination of Offering Price" for additional information.

-7,441,790 shares, assuming no exercise of the warrants or underwriters' warrants and no exercise of any over-allotment option.
+7,449,329 shares, assuming no exercise of the warrants or underwriters' warrants and no exercise of any over-allotment option.